Help Us Work Smarter Beneath the Surface - Donate today!

 -

-Local leaders Michael and Kay, who are already spearheading Starry Stonewort detection and removal, will train a team of certified operators.
+Local leaders Michael and Kay, who are already spearheading Starry Stonewort detection and removal, are our primary operates.
+They may train a team of certified operators.
 The ROV will be fully insured and maintained for long-term, reliable use.

 -